MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-1-Federal-Acquisition-Regulation/subchapter-B-Acquisition-Planning/part-9-Contractor-Qualifications/subpart-9.4-Debarment-Suspension-Ineligibility/section-9.403.md

 ##### 9.403 Definitions. #####

-As used in this subpart -
+As used in this subpart—

-*Affiliates.* Business concerns, organizations, or individuals are affiliates of each other if, directly or indirectly, (1) either one controls or has the power to control the other, or (2) a third party controls or has the power to control both.
-Indicia of control include, but are not limited to, interlocking management or ownership, identity of interests among family members, shared facilities and equipment, common use of employees, or a business entity organized following the debarment, suspension, or proposed debarment of a contractor which has the same or similar management, ownership, or principal employees as the contract or that was debarred, suspended, or proposed for debarment.
+*Affiliates.* (1) Business concerns, organizations, or individuals are affiliates of each other if, directly or indirectly—

+(i) Either one controls or has the power to control the other; or

+(ii) A third party controls or has the power to control both.

+(2) Indicia of control include, but are not limited to, interlocking management or ownership, identity of interests among family members, shared facilities and equipment, common use of employees, or a business entity organized following the debarment, suspension, or proposed debarment of a contractor which has the same or similar management, ownership, or principal employees as the contractor that was debarred, suspended, or proposed for debarment.

 *Agency* means any executive department, military department or defense agency, or other agency or independent establishment of the executive branch.

 *Civil judgment* means a judgment or finding of a civil offense by any court of competent jurisdiction.

-*Contractor* means any individual or other legal entity that -
+*Contractor* means any individual or other legal entity that—

 (1) Directly or indirectly (e.g., through an affiliate), submits offers for or is awarded, or reasonably may be expected to submit offers for or be awarded, a Government contract, including a contract for carriage under Government or commercial bills of lading, or a subcontract under a Government contract; or

 (2) Conducts business, or reasonably may be expected to conduct business, with the Government as an agent or representative of another contractor.

+*Debarring official* means—

-*Debarring official* means (1) an agency head or (2) a designee authorized by the agency head to impose debarment.
+(1) An agency head; or

+(2) A designee authorized by the agency head to impose debarment.

 *Indictment* means indictment for a criminal offense.
 An information or other filing by competent authority charging a criminal offense is given the same effect as an indictment.